Clinics

 Course Description

 "Representing New York City" provides an overview of work as an attorney for New York City.
-With approximately 850 attorneys working on a diverse range of matters including litigation in state and federal court, advice and counsel on local legislation and regulation, major real estate transactions involving city-owned land and other land use planning issues, and juvenile delinquency hearings before the Family Court, the Law Department, under the supervision of the NYC Corporation Counsel, has the legal responsibility of representing the largest and most complex city in the United States.
-Students enrolled in Representing New York City will work in one of the Law Department’s divisions, or in an agency counsel’s office, where they will perform research and writing under the supervision of assistant corporation counsels or other municipal counsel who serve as site supervisors.
-Students will also meet together weekly in seminar to discuss legal and policy topics that arise in connection with representing a municipal institution like New York City.
-Each student will prepare a final project proposing law or policy reform through legislation, rulemaking, litigation or otherwise, to present to a municipal decision-maker at the end of the semester.
+These attorneys work on a wide range of matters including litigation in state and federal court, advice and counsel on local legislation and regulation, major real estate transactions and other land use planning issues, and juvenile delinquency hearings before the Family Court.
+The Law Department, under the supervision of the NYC Corporation Counsel, has the legal responsibility of representing the largest and most complex city in the United States.
+Students will work in one of the Law Department’s divisions, or in an agency counsel’s office, where they will perform research and writing under the supervision of assistant corporation counsels or other municipal counsel who serve as site supervisors.

 Application Procedure